Terms & Conditions of Sales

 The rules relating to booking and payments described in paragraphs 6 and 7 remain applicable.

-In the event of non-receipt of the approved documents and payment (if applicable) within 7 days, the modification request will be cancelled and the initial contract will remain applicable.
+If the approved documents and payment (if applicable) are not received within 7 days, the modification request will be cancelled and the initial contract will remain applicable.

 Once approved, this new contract will no longer be modifiable.
-Any new request will be refused.
+Any new requests will be refused.

-Please note , for lodgings, in the event of modification of the rental dates less than 60 days before the initial arrival, the stay will remain non-cancellable even if the arrival is postponed beyond 60 days: No refund will be made in the event of cancellation.
+Please note , for gîtes, if the rental dates are changed less than 60 days before the initial arrival, the stay will remain non-cancellable even if the arrival is postponed beyond 60 days: No refund will be made in the event of cancellation.

 10.2.
 By the Owner